-Emmy-winning journalist Rosemary Connors joined NBC10 in June 2009.
-She can currently be seen anchoring NBC10's weekend morning newscasts and reporting for NBC10 News during the week.
+Emmy-winning journalist Rosemary Connors joined NBC10 in 2009.
+She can currently be seen anchoring NBC10's weekend morning newscasts and reporting for NBC10's newscasts during the week.

-Before joining NBC10, Connors worked as a reporter and anchor in Fort Myers/Naples, Florida and Grand Junction, Colorado.
-In Florida, she was honored for her work by the Associated Press, the Suncoast Emmy Awards, and the Society of Professional Journalists.
+Before joining NBC10, Connors worked as a reporter and anchor in Fort Myers/Naples, Florida, and Grand Junction, Colorado.
+During her time in Florida she received honors from the Associated Press, the Suncoast Emmy Awards, and the Society of Professional Journalists.

-Connors grew up in Wynnewood, Pennsylvania, and interned with the NBC10 Investigators while she was a student at the University of Pennsylvania.
+A native of Wynnewood in Montgomery County, Pennsylvania, Connors interned with the NBC10 Investigators while studying at the University of Pennsylvania.
 After her internship, she made it her mission to return as a reporter.
-As a Penn undergrad, she also interned at NBC’s Today Show in New York.
-While in college, Connors was a member of Penn’s Division I field hockey team that competed in the Ivy League.
+She also interned at NBC’s Today Show in New York and was a member of Penn’s Division I Field Hockey team that competed in the Ivy League.

-Connors graduated from the University of Pennsylvania with a Bachelor of Arts in sociology with a concentration in law and society.
-She is currently a part-time student at Temple University's Beasley School of Law and is on track to graduate in May 2014.
+Connors graduated from the University of Pennsylvania with a Bachelor of Arts.
+She majored in Sociology with a concentration in Law and Society.
+In 2014 she graduated from Temple University's Beasley School of Law.
+She studied part-time at Temple Law while working full-time at NBC10.

 Connors resides in the Old City section of Philadelphia near her parents and three siblings, including a twin brother.
-She is an active member of the Kyle Ambrogi Foundation, which promotes education and awareness of depression in teens and young adults.
+She is an active member of the Kyle Ambrogi Foundation, a non-profit that promotes education and awareness of depression in teens and young adults.
 She is also a Board Member of MANNA, a non-profit that cooks and delivers nutritious, medically-appropriate meals and provides nutrition counseling to neighbors throughout the Philadelphia region battling life-threatening illnesses.